 My Story

-Becoming a coach has been a part of what my Spark asked me to do, and considering I have always been someone who people randomly tell their problems to in middle of grocery stores or on the street, it makes complete sense that it would become my calling to support people through life’s transitions & challenges.
+Becoming a coach has been a part of what my S.P.A.R.K* asked me to do, and considering I have always been someone who people randomly tell their problems to in middle of grocery stores or on the street, it makes complete sense that it would become my calling to support people through life’s transitions & challenges.
+I was even deemed a “Natural Helper” when I was in grade school!

 My true purpose, and what lights me up fully is creating healing through connection.
 I have been a facilitator for an in person women’s group for the last 2 years, and have witnessed the the profound healing impact of finding ourselves mirrored in each others stories.